 *A garden that is very therapeutic for people who suffer from sensory problems and integration disorders, such as autism and dementia.

-*It can provide a calming place and a gentle way to stimulate the senses.
+*A garden that can provide a calming place and a gentle way to stimulate the senses.

 Opportunities for learning and self-discovery abound with fun water elements, hideaways, hidden creatures, and whimsical features that can be experienced throughout the garden.